By: Susan Dugdale

 Quite simply, I did not practice enough.
 And definitely not enough with an eye on the clock.

-What I hadn't thought through was the laughter.
+Part of what I hadn't thought through was the laughter.

 People laughing take up time!
 You have to wait for them to finish chortling before you go on.